Citizens for the Carpinteria Bluffs

 Help Protect the Carpinteria Bluffs

-Citizens for the Carpinteria Bluffs is holding its twenty-seventh annual Sunrise Ceremony on Sunday, March 30, 2025 at 7 AM at the Mishopshno Meadow of the Carpinteria Bluffs.
+Citizens for the Carpinteria Bluffs is holding its twenty-eighth annual Sunrise Ceremony on Sunday, March 23, 2026 at 7 AM at the Mishopshno Meadow of the Carpinteria Bluffs.
 The Citizens group suggests that early risers wishing to attend the dawn event should plan to arrive at the meadow by 6:45 AM.

 Rincon Gateway Bluffs